m1r0-h/hynebot-control-center/README.md

 ### .env files

 Make .env files in each server folder.
 You can see examples of .env files in each server's own README.md file.
+Remember to set addresses and tokens...

 ```bash
 nano admin-server/.env